c3se/alvis-intro/tutorial/ex1/README.md

 This example shows how to use TensorFlow to run a training application using one GPU both as a batch job and through a jupyter notebook.
-You will use a small, local dataset to train a CNN for binary classification.
-Investigate the directory structure under `./data` and feel free to experiment with your own images instead.
+You will use a small, local dataset to train a MLP for classification.
+Investigate the directory structure under `data.tar.gz` with the command `tar --exclude="*.png" -tvf` and feel free to experiment with your own images instead.
+The dataset is a a MNIST-digits but resized to 10x10 pixels and changed into only black or white pixel values.

 By the end of the tutorial, you should know how to run TensorFlow applications using:

-    1- jupyter notebooks
+    1- the module tree
-    2- the module tree
+    2- jupyter notebooks

 ## 1- Using the batch system
 To run the example as a batch job, submit the job script: `sbatch ex1.sh`.
 Read